m4ttsch/omscs-notes-notes/computer-networks/dns.md

 ;; MSG SIZE  rcvd: 85
 ```

-In the “QUESTION SECTION”, we can see that we have an MX record query.
-In the “ANSWER SECTION”, we have two MX records corresponding the mail servers for gatech.edu.
+In the "QUESTION SECTION", we can see that we have an MX record query.
+In the "ANSWER SECTION", we have two MX records corresponding the mail servers for gatech.edu.

 In addition to the TTL, we also have a notion of priority: 10 for each of the mail servers.
 This priority value allows administrators to define a primary mail server and a backup.